Where did you get the name Rococo?

 What has been your best find to date?

-I am most proud of unearthing a leather Ottoman in a little reclamation yard in deepest darkest Somerset.
-It was covered in dust and dirt and barely recognisable.
-Once I had cleaned it up and made it the focal part of our sitting room it was like seeing something come back to life.
-A close second is a painting I found.
+Probably the most exciting find was a beautiful painting.
 I sensed it was one of those rare finds - definitely more than meets the eye.
 After taking it to an art expert it was cleaned and sold at auction for an almost 20,000 per cent return!

 What is your best piece of interiors advice?

-I think that so many people make the mistake of rushing; they paint a room without thinking of the component parts of that room.
-Or they buy a piece of art, or an antique too quickly, just to fill a hole or tick a box.
-One also needs to consider clutter.
-We all have a tendency to keep things, again for the sake of it.
-I urge my clients to remove the clutter, to sell the things they don’t use or need, so they can then create resources to buy something they love.
+Layer and mix everything, so long as you love it!
+We all have a tendency to keep things, again for the sake of it, so I urge my clients to remove any unwanted clutter they don't use or like.
 All in all it's about considering what you have, what you want and how it will all fit together.

 Favourite room in the house?

-If you can afford only one luxury for the house, what would it be?
+If you can afford one luxury for the house, what would it be?

 Favorite Hotel interior?